NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/Dcm2Parquet/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Create a function to extract metadata at the series level first, assuming schema is inconsistent with in a series.
+1. Create a function to extract metadata at the series level first, assuming schema is consistent with in a series.
 2. Identify which columns and fields in the nested hierarchy, have inconsistent schema in a dataset, and choose most exhaustive datatype.
 For example b/w a string and array of strings, string datatype will be updated to array.
 Fill the missing columns, fields with nulls